BEC819 series: Feedback from Battery-powered test trains

+Whilst resolving the issues, the designing of this series begain, and running tests were carried out with pre-production mass-produced vehicles.

 Design

 Based on the earlier 817 series electric multiple unit (EMU) trains, styling of the trains was overseen by industrial designer Eiji Mitooka.

 The lithium-ion battery system used has a capacity of 360 kWh and operates at 1,598 V.